 Nowadays, only less than 30 percent of photographers print their photos.
 Most of them process their photos for publishing on social media.
 In this article, we will have a look at the standard photo size used for printing images.

 So, if you are not used to printing, selecting the correct print size can be a bit tough.
 Here, I will go through the common print sizes.
-So, I will help you to choose the correct size next time when you are printing.
+It will help you choose the correct size next time when you are printing.

 Most digital cameras and DSLR cameras capture images in a 3:2 aspect ratio.
 So, you can make use of the 6 inches x 4 inches size for printing photos in small sizes.
 It is a standard photo size used by many photographers and hobbyists.
 You don’t have to crop the image here.

 If you have shot the picture horizontally you can go for landscape orientation.
 Vertical orientation can be chosen for an image shot vertically.
 So, it is the photographer who should make the choice, portrait vs landscape, while shooting itself.
 If the image is in the vertical orientation, it will be a 4×6 photo.

 If you want to send prints to your friends or relatives like a postcard then this is the recommended size.

-It is the most common medium size prints.
+It is the most common medium size print.
 Most wedding and portrait photographers share photo prints in 7×5 size (7 inches x 5 inches).
 Since this is a common size you can easily get a matching photo frame.
 You will have to crop the photo in the 7X5 ratio so that it matches the print size.

 There are many Instagram photographers out there.
 So, they would be cropping their final image in 5×4 size or a 1:1 square size.